Spending more time with your spouse on your wedding day

 Consider a sweetheart table

-Greet guests together
+Greet your guests together

 Travel from the ceremony to the reception